Table Of Contents

 Did You Know?
 (Interesting Facts & Stats)

-- Did you know… sodium hypochlorite was first used as a disinfectant in 1846 by a Hungarian doctor who reduced hospital deaths by 90% just by having doctors wash their hands with it?
+- Sodium hypochlorite was first used as a disinfectant in 1846 by Ignaz Semmelweis, a Hungarian doctor who reduced maternity ward deaths by 90% by requiring doctors to wash hands with chlorinated lime solution.

-- Did you know… the average household uses about 7 gallons of bleach per year, making it one of the most common cleaning chemicals in homes worldwide?
+- The average Singapore household uses about 6-8 litres of bleach per year, making it one of the most common cleaning chemicals in homes across the island.

-- Did you know… professional cleaning services can use sodium hypochlorite solutions up to 10 times stronger than household bleach for tough jobs like deep cleaning and sanitization?
+- Professional deep cleaning services use sodium hypochlorite solutions up to 10x stronger than household bleach for tough jobs like post-tenancy deep cleaning and commercial kitchen sanitisation.

 Common Questions & Quick Fixes